-, which emerged repeatedly in the interviews,prerequisitetherapist, as someone with insider knowledge of what the gay client may have experienced on athroughtowards-, is looked to for understanding and recognition. aware and conscious that they can provide a different and perhaps more constructive experience for gay clients who may be struggling with their own sense of belonging and identification in the gay community, as Fred suggested:
+A sense of responsibility, which emerged repeatedly in the interviews, exists for gay therapists in relation to their gay clients in that a shared knowledge of the pain of being an outsider, powerless and isolated means that self-disclosure is not a choice, but a prerequisite.
+Revealing a gay identity becomes a moral responsibility where the therapist, as someone with insider knowledge of what the gay client may have experienced on a journey through pain towards self-discovery, is looked to for understanding and recognition.
+The gay therapist is aware and conscious that they can provide a different and perhaps more constructive experience for gay clients who may be struggling with their own sense of belonging and identification in the gay community, as Fred suggested:

-().
+Here in front of me is a gay man who embodies an identity that is very different from destructive identities I have engaged with…he is gay but he is other which could be very beneficial for the gay patient (Fred).